What International Students Need to Know

 Check how to submit your application

-Our international office will verify and approves your application, if complete.
+Our international office will verify and approve your application, if complete.

 Please, remember that the approval of a pre-enrolment request by Humanitas is to be considered a support for the evaluation procedures for study visas.
 The decision on the issue of a visa for study purposes is the exclusive jurisdiction of the Italian Embassy or Consulate.